 Join WES to:

-- Be part of the largest network of women engineers in the UK, meet like-minded people at our events or through your regional cluster
+- Be part of the largest network of women engineers in the UK

 - Hear about outreach opportunities to inspire the next generation of young people and students